dylanpieper/shinysurveyjs/README.md

 -   Asynchronous worker to handle database updates in near real-time

-🚧 **Warning**: These features are under construction and being moved from my [template](https://github.com/dylanpieper/ShinySurveyJS-Template).
+🚧 **Warning**: These features are under construction and being moved from the app [template](https://github.com/dylanpieper/ShinySurveyJS-Template).

 ## Installation